 The International Energy Agency (IEA) Implementing Agreement for Cooperation in the Field of Fluidized Bed Conversion (FBC) of Fuels Applied to Clean Energy Production provides a framework for international collaboration on energy technology development and deployment.
-Currently 11 countries are active Contracting Parties: Austria, Canada, France, Finland, Italy, Japan, Korea, Portugal, Spain, Sweden and United Kingdom.
+Currently 18 countries are active Contracting Parties: Austria, Canada, China, Czech Republic, France, Finland, Greece, Hungary, Italy, Japan, Korea, Portugal, Poland, Russia, Spain, Sweden, United Kingdom and USA.

 Fluidized beds offer several advantages over pulverised fuel combustion, notably low NOx emission, in-process capture of SO2 and the ability to burn a wide range of low-grade and potentially difficult fuels (including waste and biomass), as well as mixed fuels.
 The "conversion" (combustion or gasification) of solid fuels for production of heat and/or electricity can be made by various fluidised bed techniques working at atmospheric pressure or under pressure, usually: "bubbling" and "circulating" fluidized beds.
 Supercritical steam conditions can be used for fluidised bed boilers (atmospheric and pressurised) and efficiencies in the range of 45 per cent may be attained in the near future.